itsriffchan/bulong/README.md

 ---

-## Future Goals
+# Future Work

+The project is intentionally modular and can be extended to include:

-* Support additional Philippine regional languages
+* Additional Philippine languages
-* Build code-switching benchmark splits
-* Integrate speaker adaptation methods
+* Code-switched speech recognition
-* Compile quantized models for mobile deployment
+* Quantized models for edge devices
-* Construct a public evaluation benchmark leaderboard
+* Public multilingual ASR benchmark leaderboard
+* Additional ASR model comparisons beyond Whisper

 ---

-## Acknowledgements
+# Acknowledgements

 * University of the Philippines – Department of Speech Processing
+* UP-DSP Philippine Languages Database
-* OpenAI Whisper Team
+* OpenAI Whisper
-* Hugging Face PEFT & Transformers Teams
+* Hugging Face (Transformers, Datasets, PEFT, Accelerate)
+* Mozilla Data Collective

 ---

-## License
+# License

-This repository is released under the MIT License.
+The source code in this repository is released under the **MIT License**.

-**Note:** The UP-DSP-PLD dataset is distributed under its own license.
-Users are responsible for obtaining the dataset legally and complying with its terms.
+The **UP-DSP Philippine Languages Database (UP-DSP-PLD)** is distributed under its own license and **is not included** in this repository.

+Users are responsible for obtaining the dataset legally and complying with all applicable licensing and research-use restrictions.